You may have heard that eating enough protein is generally helpful when losing weight. Find out if this also applies to sardines.

 Sardines vs mackerel

-The difference in the amount of protein in these fish is also no that big.
-Sardines have about 24.6 grams of protein per 100 grams vs mackerel with 25.7 grams.
-Sardines have bigger amounts of vitamins and minerals.
+When it comes to protein content, these fish are closer to each other.
+Mackereal has about 23.8 grams of protein per 100 grams.
+Sardines generally have bigger amounts of vitamins and minerals.

 Sardines vs tuna

-Tuna is likely better for weight loss than sardines.
-With tuna, it’s the same as mackerel in terms of mercury.
-Make sure you check the guidelines before implementing large amounts of tuna.
+Make sure you check the guidelines around mercury before implementing large amounts of tuna.

 Chart of sardines vs other fish